 Learn 8 different ways to generate a random password in Linux using Linux native commands or third-party utilities.

-In this article, we will walk you through various different ways to generate a random password in Linux terminal.
-Few of them are using native Linux commands and others are using third-party tools or utilities which can easily be installed on Linux machine.
+In this article, we will walk you through various different ways to generate a random password in the Linux terminal.
+Few of them are using native Linux commands and others are using third-party tools or utilities which can easily be installed on the Linux machine.
 Here we are looking at native commands like,openssl

 dd, md5sum